T of C

 John Thompson Performance Themes My Performances My Repertoire Marco Polo Matteo Ricci 唐世璋 首頁

-Because my qin/guqin repertoire includes over 150 melodies, I am able to give programs on a great variety of performance themes.
-Almost all of these could be given the title or subtitle "Early Music" and/or "Historically Informed Performance" (HIP).
-Thus, performances that do use HIP as the main title tend to be ones in which I include explanations of some aspect of reconstructing early guqin music, either live during the performance or through program notes given the audience.2
+"Early music" and "historically informed performance" (HIP) are terms potentially applicable to describing and/or playing any part of the past qin/guqin repertoire played on a silk string guqin according to tablature rather than oral tradition.4 Here, as in the West, it generally refers to music published before 1700, but because my guqin repertoire includes over 200 melodies, the titles of my own programs generally reflect the great variety of performance themes actually possible.
+In fact, though, whether it is a program consisting of the earliest versions of the melodies I learned as a student,5 or a program of melodies currently played by no one else,6 almost all of these could be given the title or subtitle "Early Music" and/or "Historically Informed Performance".
+Thus, performances that do use "HIP" in the title tend to be ones in which I include explanations of some aspect of reconstructing early guqin music, either live during the performance or through program notes given the audience.

 Since 2007, when I put over 60 MP3s of my reconstructions online, my website has received on average about 8,000 hits a day, mostly people in China accessing the MP3s.
 Live performances should not only make people curious about this music, but also have the effect of encouraging more of them to play these melodies themselves.
 Thus HIP not only provides entertainment, it encourages others to look more deeply into the qin tradition.